BinaryMoon/wp-toolbelt/README.md

 To ensure the plugin is as private as possible it:

 * Does not phone out.
 No data is shared with third parties.
-This includes the sharing module.
+* Does not use standard social sharing javascripts (loaded from social networks servers).
+* Does not track your usage of the plugin.
+* Does not add generator comments, or secret comments to your site html.

 # Features

 * Portfolio post type
 * EU Cookie banner
 * Social share buttons